syl20bnr/spacemacs/doc/DOCUMENTATION.md

 ## Connecting to the Emacs server

 You can open a file in Emacs from the terminal using `emacsclient`.
 Use `emacsclient -c` to open the file in Emacs GUI.
 Use `emacsclient -t` to open the file in Emacs within the terminal.

 If you want your Linux/OS X system to use Emacs by default for any prompt, use `export EDITOR="emacsclient -c"` in your shell configuration.

 Note that if you're on OS X, you may have to refer to the emacsclient that comes with your GUI Emacs, e.g. `export EDITOR="/Applications/Emacs.app/Contents/MacOS/bin/emacsclient -c"`.

-Tip: Remember to use `C-x #` after you are done editing the file in Emacs.
+Tip: Remember to use `:qw` or `C-x #` after you are done editing the file in Emacs.

 See [Emacs as a Server][] in the official Emacs manual for more details.